Colind8/LC-ShroomSounds/README.md

 ### 🪑 Moving Furniture
 - Furniture moving sounds from Animal Crossing: City Folk

+### 💲 Value Counter
+(the sounds that play when you scan scrap worth money)
+- Sounds from Luigi's Mansion Arcade

 ### ☠️ All Players Dead Music
 (the stinger that plays when every player dies and the ship leaves)